schweini2409/pybamm-case-studies/README.md

 source path/to/pybamm/env/bin/activate
 ```

 If you want to create the repository once and then forget about it, you can specify a particular PyBaMM version number or commit hash that the repository works with.
+For example, this repository currently works with PyBaMM commit `d1344e303dfdaf3cb28f4aaf97410f65463`.

-Alternatively, you can set up Travis-CI to notify you if any changes to PyBaMM cause your repository to break, to make sure that your repository stays up to date with the latest improvements in PyBaMM
+Alternatively, you can set up Travis-CI to notify you if any changes to PyBaMM cause your repository to break, to make sure that your repository stays up to date with the latest improvements in PyBaMM.

 ## Making your own repository